 Information architecture or IA refers to the organization of content and the ways it’s displayed on a site.
 In an ideal scenario, the IA of a site allows users to easily find the information they’re looking for.

 While IA can refer to the items in a menu or navigation, it also is the blueprint of the content layout on each page.
 What is the hierarchy of information on the site, application or digital experience?
 How does the content flow and connect?
 IA, to put it simply, is the intersection of users, context and content.

 Typically, a UX designer and content strategist will work together to map out a site or app’s IA.
 This ensures that both the design and content are being created from a user’s perspective and can work together in a seamless and consistent way.

 Information architecture is the foundation of every web project.
 Everything on a site or app is built using IA as the foundation which sets the stage for optimal design and user experience.

 If you make a fundamental change to the IA after design and development begin, it can have a snowball effect into other areas of the process.
 In addition, making changes after the initial IA strategy has been completed puts you at risk for an inconsistent site — hierarchically and content-wise.

-When there is no set strategy behind the organization of a site and its content, it can create chaos, disorganization and turn users away.
+When there is no set strategy behind the organization of a site and its content, it can create chaos and disorganization.
+Ultimately, it ends up turning users away.